Robert Kahn (computer scientist): Early life and education

-Robert Elliot Kahn was born in December 1938 in New York to parents Beatrice Pauline (née Tashker) and Lawrence Kahn in an Ashkenazi Jewish family.
+Robert Elliot Kahn was born in December 1938 in Brooklyn, New York City to parents Beatrice Pauline (née Tashker) and Lawrence Kahn in an Ashkenazi Jewish family.
 Through his father, he is related to futurist Herman Kahn.
 After receiving a bachelor's in electrical engineering from the City College of New York in 1960, Kahn went on to Princeton University where he earned a M.A. in 1962 and Ph.D. in 1964, both in electrical engineering.
 At Princeton, he was advised by Bede Liu and completed a doctoral dissertation titled "Some problems in the sampling and modulation of signals."

 Career

-He first worked at Bolt Beranek and Newman Inc., where he was the principal designer of the ARPANET.
+Kahn first worked at Bolt Beranek and Newman Inc., where he was the principal designer of the ARPANET.
 In the fall of 1972, he demonstrated the ARPANET by connecting 20 different computers at the International Conference on Computer Communications (ICCC), "the watershed event that made people suddenly realize that packet switching was a real technology."

-In 1972, he joined the Information Processing Techniques Office (IPTO) within DARPA.
+In 1972, Kahn joined the Information Processing Techniques Office (IPTO) within DARPA.
 He then helped develop the TCP/IP protocols for connecting diverse computer networks.
 After he became director of IPTO, he started the United States government's billion dollar Strategic Computing Initiative, the largest computer research and development program ever undertaken by the U.S. federal government.

 After thirteen years with DARPA, Kahn left to found the Corporation for National Research Initiatives (CNRI) in 1986, and as of 2022 remains its chairman, CEO and president.